floookay/barnacle/README.md

 - sandwich mount
 - exchangable core pieces

+## firmware

+This keyboard is powered by QMK: <https://github.com/floookay/qmk_firmware/keyboards/barnacle>

 ## bom and assembly

 For the bill of materials and assembly instructions see [here](./assembly.md).